MediaArea/MediaConch/StyleGuide.md

 New nightly builds and updates of the source code will also be made available to download during all stages.
 This ensures that all users and organizations will have access to downloading the most up-to-date version of code that exists throughout the project.

-Downloads will be made available through a public repository with a functioning issue tracker (Github).
+Downloads will be made available through a public repository with a functioning issue tracker (GitHub).
 In conjunction with the releases, a roadmap will be created in order to track these updates publically and encourage open collaborative usage and issue feedback.
 Both the older and more recent development, stable, and deployed (LTS) versions will be made available to users of any level, throughout these multiple platforms, for the entirety of the project.
 If a user wishes to download an older version of the source code or executable, MediaArea will have this option available.

 All source codes and updates will be made accessible on the following platforms: